rix1/corsane-new/README.md

 ```
 lessc --no-color app/styles/style.less > app/styles/style.css

+OR run the following bash script from project root:

+cat css-compile.sh | sh
 ```

 LESS is a prerequsite here, and can be installed with `npm install -g less`.
 The project is preconfigured with a simple development web server.
 Serve the application with the following command: